Image1

 Proper storage is crucial for maintaining grain quality.
 Look for suppliers who demonstrate good storage practices and can provide guidance on how to store grains at home.

 Most ancient grains should be kept in airtight containers in a cool, dry place to maintain freshness and prevent insect infestation.
+If you notice small pests in your pantry, it might be baby cockroaches, which can be a sign of an infestation that needs immediate attention.
 Regular rotation of your grain stock and monitoring humidity levels in your storage area can significantly extend shelf life and preserve nutritional value.

 The Role of Sustainable Sourcing